Login or Register to make a submission.

 Decimals are preferred over fractions; however, when simple fractions are used, write them out as a hyphenated unit: “two-thirds”.
 In decimal fractions, use a decimal point and not a comma.

 Do not use the ambiguous parts per million (ppm) or parts per billion (ppb) to denote liquid concentrations and solid mass fractions.
-For instance: express liquid concentrations as micrograms per millilitre (μg/mL) and solid mass fractions as micrograms per gram (µg/g).
+For instance: express mass concentrations as micrograms per millilitre (μg/mL) and solid mass fractions as micrograms per gram (µg/g).

 To indicate gas concentrations, use milligrams per cubic metre (mg/m3) or micrograms per cubic metre (µg/m3) rather than ppm or ppb.